AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 http://localhost:7555/gettingstarted
 ```
 <br>
-You're made it with the install.   <br>
+Great!
+You made it with the install.   <br>
+For further exploration: <br>
-Read the documenten on our logcollectors on our comapany sites <br>
+- Read the documents on our logcollectors on our comapany sites <br>
+- Read the FluentBit website <br>
+- Maybe even get the thing logging :) <br>
 <br>
 <HR>
 Abby Eeninwkinkel 2013